 - Professional advice: Legal firms that specialize in construction contracts, as well as bankers, accountancy firms, and consultants, are good sources of advice from professionals for businesses.
 Your insurance program can also advise you on requirements and the pros and cons of different programs.

-- Technology: The use of new innovations such as drones, BIM, and prefabricated building methods can help mitigate or eliminate common risks such as poor time management, safety hazards, weather.
+- Technology: The use of new, essential innovations such as drones, BIM, and prefabricated building methods can help mitigate or eliminate common risks such as poor time management, safety hazards, weather.